Home

 Description:

-Meadow Mixture - MM12 - will grow on any infertile or barren subsoil.
+Meadow Mixture - MM12 - will grow on any infertile or even barren subsoil.
 It is colourful and long lasting.
 This mixture will require one cut per year, but may last two or more uncut as there will be little growth.

 Wild Flora for Raw Impoverished Sub Soil is a Basic mixture, which can grow with the poorest of site conditions and can be sown with grasses to hold the clay from eroding, esp' on steep banks.